TobikoData/sqlmesh/docs/comparisons.md

 ### Python models
 dbt's Python models only run remotely on adapters of data platforms that have a full Python runtime, limiting the number of users that can take advantage of them and making the models difficult to debug.

-SQLMesh's Python models run locally and can be used with any data warehouse.
+SQLMesh's [Python models](../concepts/models/python_models) run locally and can be used with any data warehouse.
 Breakpoints can be added to debug the model.

 ### Data contracts
 dbt data contracts require manually configured yaml that will check the model's schema against the yaml schema at runtime.

-On SQLMesh, data contracts are automatically checked for each model during `sqlmesh plan` and which downstream models are affected by the schema change.
+On SQLMesh, [`sqlmesh plan`](../concepts/plans) will automatically check data contracts for every model and show which downstream models are affected by the schema change.